Becoming a better, stronger lifter takes years of practice, but you can sure speed up the process by remembering a few simple cues.

 Conversely, the cue "place your shoulder blades in your back pocket," (scapulae together and down) establishes a much more conducive setup to pull.
 With that simple cue, we get a few things happening:

 • Chest is tall (which in turn, prevents the shoulders from rounding)

 I automatically fix many common technique flaws with just that one cue.
-Moreover, anyone who says it's impossible to maintain a tight upper back with heavier loads can watch my 570-pound PR on the right and suck it.
+Moreover, anyone who says it's impossible to maintain a tight upper back with heavier loads can watch my 570-pound PR below and suck it.